Sirraide/clopts/README.md

   The default is `false`.

 #### **Types and Arguments**
 The `option` type always takes an argument.
+Both `--option value` and `--option=value` are recognised by the parser.
-(Note: strictly speaking, this is not exactly true as `option` is the base class of most other option types, but users of the library should only use `option<>` with the data types listed above).
+(Note: strictly speaking, this is not exactly true as `option` is the base class of most other option types, but users of the library should only use `option<>` with the data types listed here).

 Supported types for the 3rd template parameter are:
 - `std::string`: Any string.